Avvir Academy, Products & Solutions

 For example, one of the downsides of a CRM is that account notes are routinely left blank.
 It’s a task that can be easily forgotten or put off indefinitely, even though sales staff need to reference those fields on a regular basis.
 How smoothly can their calls go if critical notes are missing?
 How can they develop trust with clients if they don’t have detailed records to consult?
 When riddled with information holes, a system of record becomes a hindrance rather than a help.

-Automation can minimize the impact of human fallibility, and this technology is already available and in use.
-Just in the world of CRMs, there is a whole slew of tasks that can be managed through automated software solutions: transcription for meeting notes, autologging of emails and phone calls, and even smart prompts to call clients based on news events.
+Automation can minimize the impact of human fallibility, and this construction software is already available and in use.
+Just in the world of CRMs, there is a whole slew of tasks that can be managed through automated software solutions: transcription for meeting notes, auto-logging of emails and phone calls, and even smart prompts to call clients based on news events.
 These tools capture and integrate real data in real time, effectively overcoming biased, incomplete, or erroneous data.

-A System of Reality: The Missing Piece to the Construction Technology Puzzle
+A System of Reality: The Missing Piece to the Construction Software Puzzle

 A system of reality doesn’t replace a system of record — it’s the next step in its evolution.

 Its data is collated from impartial sources and automatically integrated into the system.
 The information is then easily shared between every stakeholder, providing transparency and verification.

 There are significant advantages when innovative construction software and automation are used to curtail the weak points in a system of record.
 By relying on automatically acquired data, a system of reality affords its users: